 You are required to complete a State Tax Return for each state in which you worked in the previous year.
 If the state you worked in is not on our list, try googling the state name and "state tax return."

 GLACIER Tax Prep

 GLACIER Tax Prep is an easy-to-use online tool designed exclusively for nonresident international students, scholars, and their dependents to help prepare their U.S. Federal Income Tax forms (1040NR/ 1040NR-EZ, and 8843).
 It is only available to nonresidents and tax residents must use one of the many publically available platforms.

-You will receive an email from your International Office student advisor with your personalized access code generally by mid-February of the following year (around the time we mail the Form 1042-S forms).
-If you did not receive your GLACIER Tax Prep access code, you can contact the Payroll Office email@example.com, or your International Office student advisor List of Advisors.
+You will receive an email from your Office of International Student and Scholar Services student advisor with your personalized access code generally by mid-February of the following year (around the time we mail the Form 1042-S forms).
+If you did not receive your GLACIER Tax Prep access code, you can contact the Payroll Office firstname.lastname@example.org, or your Office of International Student and Scholar Services student advisor List of Advisors.

-The staff at the Payroll and the International Office are not trained tax professionals and are not able to provide one-on-one advising regarding filing tax returns, questions about forms, etc. We can provide general information, and we can direct you toward tax resources.
+The staff at the Payroll and the Office of International Student and Scholar Services are not trained tax professionals and are not able to provide one-on-one advising regarding filing tax returns, questions about forms, etc. We can provide general information, and we can direct you toward tax resources.